 📍 Freight Island, 11 Baring St, Manchester M1 2PZ.

-The National Football Museum is set to host a series of family-friendly watch parties after hours for the Women’s Euros this summer, bringing together the masses to celebrate all things women’s football.
-Visitors of all ages are welcome to support and celebrate England (and Wales!) as they continue their campaign against Sweden.
+The National Football Museum has been hosting family-friendly watch parties after hours for the Women’s Euros this summer, bringing together the masses to celebrate all things women’s football – and it’ll be no different for the final.
+Visitors of all ages are welcome to support and celebrate England as they compete in the final against Spain.

 🎟️ Entry is free, but you can book a spot here.